isomerpages/nlb-biblioasia/_oct-to-dec-2013/Singapore Comics Showcase.md

 The Japanese Occupation of Singapore was a clear indication that the people could not depend on the British for protection and that they should strive towards independence.
 While the cartoons of the 1950s reflected the anti-colonial fervour of the times, it was not just pro-independence cartoons that were popular.
 Cartoons had a part to play in shaping the culture and values of a fledgling nation that was transitioning from colonial rule to self-government.
 Cartoons in the 1950s were also moralistic in tone, attacking the economic problems of the day and highlighting social and moral decay.

-Western culture was perceived as being synonymous with decadence, and thus, detrimental to the Malayan culture that the local politicians, artists and writers were trying to engender.
+Western culture was perceived as being synonymous with decadence, and thus detrimental to the Malayan culture that local politicians, artists and writers were trying to engender.
 This rallying call eventually crystallised into policy in 1959 when the People’s Action Party came to power and declared war against this cultural and moral erosion.

 By the early 1960s, cartoons had morphed into a consensus-building tool.
 Cartoons began to pointedly illustrate larger political interests, moving away from the fiery anti-colonial images of the 1950s to support the merger with Malaya.
 What the government wanted was a “peaceful revolution”, as cited in a Ministry of Culture publication in 1960.
 In line with this, cartoons in *Sin Chew Jit Poh* promoted social cohesion, such as the learning of Malay to create a new Malayan culture and the passing of the Women’s Charter that outlawed polygamy.

-After Singapore and Malaysia separated in 1965, cartoons took on a stronger social character, promoting the nation-building process, reflecting social policy and economic planning, publicising birth control measures and emphasising the importance of a clean and green country.
-During this time, the Chinese press tapped on the talents of artists like See Cheen Tee, Lim Mu Hue and, later, Koeh Sia Yong.
+After Singapore and Malaysia separated in 1965, cartoons took on a stronger social character: promoting the nation-building process, reflecting social policy and economic planning, publicising birth control measures and emphasising the importance of a clean and green country.
+During this time, the Chinese press tapped on the talent of artists like See Cheen Tee, Lim Mu Hue and, later, Koeh Sia Yong.

 #### Cartoons of the 1970s and 1980s

 Cartoons of the 1970s marked a return to the anti-yellow culture movement.
-This time, they targeted hippie culture with its drugs and sexual permissiveness, and its associations with liberal Western values.
+This time, they targeted the hippie culture with its drugs and sexual permissiveness, and its associations with liberal Western values.
 Those who went abroad to study were deemed as a social threat when they returned to Singapore.
-Even Bruce Lee movies were seen as promoting violence, vigilantism and unhealthy behaviour and attitudes. *Sin Chew Jit Poh*’s Ong Sher Shin was at the forefront of this progovernment cartoon campaign.
+Even Bruce Lee movies were seen as promoting violence, vigilantism and unhealthy behaviour and attitudes. *Sin Chew Jit Poh*’s Ong Sher Shin was at the forefront of this pro-government cartoon campaign.

-However, not all cartoonists promoted the State’s agenda: four *Nanyang Siang Pau* senior executives were arrested under the Internal Security Act in 1971 for allegedly playing up Chinese chauvinism and glorifying Chinese communism in the newspaper.
+However, not all cartoonists promoted the state’s agenda: four *Nanyang Siang Pau* senior executives were arrested under the Internal Security Act in 1971 for allegedly playing up Chinese chauvinism and glorifying Chinese communism in the newspaper.
 In 1974, to prevent such incidents from recurring, the Newspaper and Printing Presses Act was enacted to regulate the management and operation of all newspapers in Singapore.

 <img style="width: 80%;" src="/images/vol-9-issue-3/Singapore%20Comics%20Showcase/Quiting%20work.jpg">